-- physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence (such as rape, assault by penetration and sexual assault); - sexual harassment (such as sexual comments, remarks, jokes and online sexual harassment, which may be a stand-alone or part of a broader pattern of abuse); - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - sexting and initiating/hazing type violence and rituals;
+- bullying (including cyberbullying). - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - sexual violence (such as rape, assault by penetration and sexual assault). - sexual harassment (such as sexual comments, remarks, jokes, and online sexual harassment, which may be a stand-alone or part of a broader pattern of abuse). - The Voyeurism (Offences) Act, which is commonly known as the Upskirting Act, came into force on 12 April 2019.
+'Upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; it is a criminal offence.
+Anyone of any gender, can be a victim. - sexting and initiating/hazing type violence and rituals. - initiation/hazing type violence and rituals.

-12.Domestic Violence (KCSIE 2019 pg81)
+11.Domestic Abuse (KCSIE 2020 pg85)